heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/COURSE_MATERIAL.md

 You can use any other dependencies you want in your Maven project.
 You must however explain why and how you use it in your README.

+You can protect the `main` branch of your repository to prevent any push on it and force signed commits from team members.
+This will force all team members to use signed pull requests to merge your work.

 ## Submission